neny-1/Medical-Corner-app-using-Deep-learning/README.md

 - In this repository we will focus on Deep learning models

-- I will upload the rest of the models
+- I will upload the rest of the models source code

 # Installation Options